Matoking/protontricks/README.md

 You can install Protontricks using an unofficial package or **pipx**. **pip** can also be used, but it is not recommended due to possible problems.

-**If you're using the Flatpak version of Steam**, see [this page](https://github.com/Matoking/protontricks/wiki/Usage-with-Flatpak-Steam) for installation instructions.
+**If you're using the Flatpak version of Steam**, follow the [Flatpak-specific installation instructions](https://github.com/flathub/com.valvesoftware.Steam.Utility.protontricks) instead.

 ## Unofficial packages (recommended)